 Recommendation #1 - Communication seems to be difficult from a number of standpoints.
 People feel out of the loop, and non-faculty (staff, students, etc.) want to be part of the conversation, or at least informed.
 Listservs, regular faculty meetings, social events, and graduate student staff liaisons at faculty meetings could all be helpful.
 There is a level of camaraderie that exists on the Horticulture Research Farm (HRF) that appears lacking elsewhere in the department.
 In addition to internal communications, some focus on external marketing and a stronger web presence for the department and sustainable agriculture program and farm is important.

-Assessment method: A more concerted effort will be initiated to facilitate communication across all departmental lines and the results recorded.
+Assessment method: Efforts are continuing to facilitate communication across all departmental lines and the results recorded by the Chair.